|

 - ERTMS

-- European Railway Train Management System - a moving block signalling system using in-cab displays
+- European Railway Train Management System - a fixed or moving block signalling system (there are three levels) using in-cab displays

-instead of trackside signals that is currently being implemented on the Cambrian Line.
+instead of trackside signals that is currently implemented on the Cambrian Line.

 - ETCS